 - Friend to All Living Things: Merilwen grew up in the woods and has a special connection with animals.
 Which is something that she rarely misses an opportunity to point out to the others, much to their frustration.

-- Friendship Moment: When a goblin injures and mocks Merilwen, Dob urges Egbert to "punch him so hard his head comes off."
+- When a goblin injures and mocks Merilwen, Dob urges Egbert to "punch him so hard his head comes off."
 Egbert is happy to oblige (with the added flourish of swinging his mace like a baseball bat to knock the goblin's head from his shoulders) which earns him a hug from Merilwen in thanks for defending her.

 - Gentle Giant: Egbert is a very pleasant and cheerful paladin who also happens to be a seven-foot dragon-man with fire breath and a lot of bombs.